cea-hpc/mpc/.gitlab/merge_request_templates/mr-feature.md

 - [ ] do not break basic MPC build process: `./installmpc --prefix=$PREFIX`
 - [ ] can still run a simple MPI `main()`
-- [ ] have been tested under multiple configurations, in respect of C & Fortran compatibilites + with & without privatisation.
+- [ ] have been tested under multiple configurations, in respect of C & Fortran compatibilities + with & without privatisation.
 - [ ] are properly documented thanks to Doxygen (or at least in-place documentation) and Markdown (in `*.md` for major modifications)